 The group agreed to meet on 18th February at Camira State Forest to explore this area which is reported as imminently threatened by logging.

-We bear witness for our koalas and their homes by engaging in citizen science and people's media to let the world know what is happening in our forests.
+When we StandUp4Forests we take initiative to demonstrate that we bear witness and take creative action for our koalas and their native forest homes by engaging in citizen science, performance / art, peaceful protest and people's media to let the world know what is happening in our forests.